 where this can also become a problem because the guitar is more a weapon than an instrument.
 It is also more likely to occur in purely visual works because instruments have an incredible amount of detail that most artists simply won't want to render when the focus should be on the person holding the instrument anyway.

 Generally speaking, when an electric guitar appears in fiction, it takes the shape of either a Fender Stratocaster or a Gibson Les Paul, two of the most iconic electric guitars.
-The Fender Stratocaster has two edges which taper into horned points around the neck, and typically has three single-coil pickups, a five-position blade, and three knobs (one for volume, one for tone for the bridge pickup, and one for tone on the middle and neck pickups).
+The Fender Stratocaster has two edges which taper into horned points around the neck, and typically has three single-coil pickups, a five-position blade, and three knobs (one for volume, one for tone for the middle pickup, and one for tone on the neck pickup).
 The headstock of a Stratocaster has all of the tuners on the same side.
 The Gibson Les Paul has a round shape with one edge that tapers into a horn, three-way toggle-switch, two double 'humbucker' pickups, and four knobs.
 The headstock has three strings tied to tuners on one side, and three on the other.
 If the guitar depicted is neither of these, it is probably a Gibson 'Flying V', which looks like an upside down V.

 This can also be brought about when music produced by an instrument is overdubbed onto an actor (or animation) using an instrument that should produce a different sound.
 Another possibility is depicting a musician in a historical piece as using a different type of instrument than the one he was famous for using.
 (Though this may occasionally be justified, as many guitarists have used more than one type of electric guitar.)